 Protecting public health and ensuring the safety of South Carolina’s air, land, and water are DHEC’s highest priorities.
 One of the challenges with this priority is addressing chemicals for which the agency has no regulatory authority.
 These chemicals, referred to as emerging contaminants, are those with which we have a new awareness and understanding of how they behave in the environment and affect public health.

-One class of these emerging contaminants is per- and polyfluoroalkyl substances (PFAS), a group of more than 4,000 man-made chemicals that have been used since the 1940s for their heat resistance and water-, oil-, and dirt-repellence.
+One class of these emerging contaminants is per- and polyfluoroalkyl substances (PFAS), a group now believed to be more than 9,000 man-made chemicals that have been used since the 1940s for their heat resistance and water-, oil-, and dirt-repellence.
 Because of their stability, PFAS resist breakdown by natural processes and persist in the environment indefinitely, earning them the nickname “forever chemicals.”
 The most common exposure route is from swallowing food or water that contains PFAS.

 PFAS have been commonly used in the manufacturing of:

 - food packaging (ex: microwave popcorn bags, fast food wrappers, sliced cheese wrappers, pizza boxes)